-Materials needed: For each student, a copy of Handout #2 A Chronological History of The Road to War, 1919-1941.
+Materials needed: For each student, a copy of Handout #2, page 49, A Chronological History of The Road to War, 1919-1941.

 Step 1: Divide the class into small groups.
-Assign each group a decade of the 1920s, the 1930s, or the 1940s.
-You may have several groups for each decade.
+Assign each group one of the three pages of the Handout.
+You may have several groups for each page.